 It may take a number of shots because inevitably someone will walk in front of you at the wrong moment or a large tour group will arrive – Patience.

-If you have a wide angle lens or wide angle functionality, this is the time to use it.
+If you have a wide-angle lens or wide angle functionality on your camera or phone, this is the time to use it.

 Best Time For This Shot:

 The best time to get this shot is early to mid-morning when you will have the sun behind you.
 Not only does this make good photography sense, but it also illuminates the shallows of the bay around the fort.
 By being on the wall at this time, you will have also beaten the cruise ship crowds to one of the best places to go in Dubrovnik.
 Win, win.

 There are a lot of stairs involved when climbing the wall and it can get very hot in the warmer months so have water with you.
 It is also very narrow in parts so consider this if planning on taking a tripod.

 Walking the city walls of Dubrovnik is one of the most popular things to do in Dubrovnik as it offers a whole new perspective of the old town and some fantastic views such as the previous view of Fort Lovrijenac.
 However, for a photographer, the wall can pose some challenges: